Hypovitaminosis C (scurvy)

 Vitamin C is essential for collagen synthesis, acting as a coenzyme to producing cross-linking of collagen fibers.
 Defective collagen cross-linking compromises skin, joint, bone, and vascular integrity.

-- Pelken spur: metaphyseal spurs which result in cupping of the metaphysis
+Pelkin spur: metaphyseal spurs that result in cupping of the metaphysis

 Other significant manifestations in both children and adults arise from the propensity for bleeding, including intra-articular, retrobulbar, and intracranial hemorrhage.

 History and etymology